appscode/blog/content/post/loki-setup-kubedb/index.md

 ```
 In this loki config, s3 bucket is used as shared storage to store both chunks and indexes.

-To create secret from config.yaml file:
+To create a secret from config.yaml file:

 ```bash
 kubectl create secret generic -n loki <secret_name> \